Partially-separated Majorana modes in a disordered medium: Zero-bias conductance maps: disorder diagnostics and remnant Majorana physics

 Previous theoretical studies have found that ZBC peaks generating quantized ZBC plateaus of height $2e^2/h$ as a function of control parameters such as the Zeeman field can be associated with genuine (topological) MZMs, ps-MMs \cite{moore2018quantized}, or even trivial (non-separated) ABSs \cite{pan2020physical}.
 This would suggest that criterion (a) has no more selective power than the simple observation of (robust) ZBC peaks.
 Here, we strengthen the robustness requirements associated with this criterion and show explicitly that the observation of {\em quantized islands} having a finite volume in the parameter space is consistent with the presence of MZMs and ps-MMs, but cannot be associated with the presence of trivial ABSs.
 Consequently, we conclude that \textit{the observation of quantized islands represents an unambiguous signature of (remnant) Majorana physics.}

 To properly characterize the presence of quantized ZBC islands, we calculate the ZBC maps as function of the Zeeman field and chemical potential.
-The results corresponding to a disordered system with $V_{dis}=V_0\times V_{imp1}$ are shown in Fig. \ref{FIG5}.
+The results corresponding to a disordered system with $V_{dis}=V_0\times V_{imp1}$ are shown in Fig.~\ref{FIG5}.
 The topological phase boundary corresponding to a clean system is marked by a red line.
 First, note that for weak disorder ($V_0=1$) the high conductance area almost coincides with the nominally topological region.
 Upon increasing the disorder strength, this large area breaks into smaller islands located both inside an outside the topological region.
 Some of these islands are quantized (blue islands in Fig. \ref{FIG5}), while others are characterized by ZBC values larger than $2e^2/h$.
 The typical area of an island reduces with increasing disorder strength and the location of the islands changes from inside to outside of the nominally-topological region.
+To understand the ``migration’’ of quantized islands outside of the nominally-topological region, we first note that the average over position of the disorder potential is zero, $\langle V_{dis}\rangle = 0$, which means that the ``migration’’ is not the result of an overall disorder-induced shift of the chemical potential.
+However, the relevant low-energy states $|\psi\rangle$ do not extend uniformly throughout the whole wire, so that the quantity relevant to the ``Majorana condition’’ in the presence of disorder is not the (nominal) chemical potential $\mu$, but rather the ``effective’’ chemical potential $\mu_{eff} = \mu + \langle\psi|V_{dis}|\psi\rangle$.
+Consequently, one can have $\mu_{eff}$ within the nominally-topological region (i.e., satisfying the ``Majorana condition’’), while $\mu$ lies outside the topological boundary predicted by the disorder-free model.
+In addition, we note that the states corresponding to low values of the chemical potential tend to be very localized, typically away from the ends of the wire, and, consequently, do not contribute to the zero-bias differential conductance.
+By contrast, the states corresponding to large values of $\mu$ are more delocalized and may couple strongly to the lead, generating signatures in the ZBC maps.